 We discovered that the pub, which is part of the Chef and Brewer chain, opens early on weekends (9:30am), and serves a brunch with a range of breakfast dishes and the option to add alcoholic drinks.
 I headed out early with the dog one Saturday to check it out while Lisa was away on a trip.

 The food at Homestead is excellent value.
-No breakfast dish is more than £9.49, and there is a great range of options.
+No breakfast dish will break the bank, and there is a great range of options.
 I was in the mood for a full English breakfast, but the menu also includes the likes of smashed avocado and poached egg, beef rib hash, baked berry oats, and a ‘sundae brunch’ stacked with granola, curd, berries and Greek yoghurt.

 The quality of the breakfast was just as good as we had come to expect from the food at Homestead.
 The use of streaky bacon was a bit of a quirk, and it was cooked nice and crispy just to my liking.